Charlotte Personal Injury Lawyers

 Charlotte Injury Lawyers Ready to Fight for You

 When you’re injured through no fault of your own, you may be entitled to compensation.
-The Charlotte personal injury attorneys at Riddle & Brantley have more than 225 years of collective experience in North Carolina fighting for victims of accidents resulting from the negligence of others.
-We’ve been able to recover millions of dollars for our clients, including compensation for medical bills, lost wages, and even pain and emotional suffering (see disclaimer below).
+The attorneys at Riddle & Brantley have more than 220+ years of collective experience in North Carolina fighting for victims of accidents resulting from the negligence of others.
+We’ve been able to recover millions of dollars for our clients (more than $600 million in total compensation since 2000 alone – see disclaimer below) including compensation for medical bills, lost wages, and even pain and emotional suffering.

 Many of our attorneys and staff have close personal ties to the Charlotte area.
 Founding partner and attorney Gene Riddle’s father grew up in the area and his grandparents worked in the textile mill in nearby Kannapolis.

-Our personal injury lawyers handle all types of personal injury lawsuits in the Charlotte, NC area and have the resources necessary to take cases to trial to ensure our clients receive the compensation they truly deserve.
+Our lawyers handle all types of personal injury lawsuits in the area and have the resources necessary to take cases to trial to ensure our clients receive the compensation they truly deserve.
 We frequently handle cases in district and superior courts in the Charlotte area, including at the Mecklenburg County Courthouse (pictured below).

 Types of Personal Injury Claims Our Attorneys Represent